Branding of the IKO Metals factory

 34

-plaques for production lines and equipment
+signs for production lines and equipment

 Branding of the IKO Metals plant (7)